Louisiana's Gulf Coast Braces For Oil's Arrival

 INSKEEP: Now, when you use the word contain, I think of those booms that they can put out on the water that sort of sweep up a lot of the oil.
 Do they have that kind of defense waiting - the last line of defense there along the coast at Venice?

 CORLEY: So, you know, they have all of these devices that they're trying.
 But so far, like I said, not much luck.

 INSKEEP: What have people in Venice been saying?

-But there are others who really just dont blame the companies but they are preparing for the worst.
+CORLEY: But there are others who really just don't blame the companies but they are preparing for the worst.
 And I talked to a commercial fisherman last night, as he was coming in.
 This is Donald Cheramie.

-Mr. DONALD CHERAMIE (Commercial Fisherman): Katrina ain't nothing compared to what's fixing to happen with this oil.
+DONALD CHERAMIE: Katrina ain't nothing compared to what's fixing to happen with this oil.
 You know, recreational, the wildlife, the ducks, you know, everything is just going to be gone.

 INSKEEP: Does not sound like people have a lot of hope that all those containment efforts are going to work.

-Captain FRANK FRALISH (Owner, Sports Fishing Business): You know, right now in the Gulf, youve got six to eight foot seas.
+FRANK FRALISH: You know, right now in the Gulf, you've got six to eight foot seas.
 You know, and it's hard to contain anything in a six to eight foot sea.
-You know, a lot of people dont know what six to eight foot seas are, but Im there all the time and I know.
+You know, a lot of people don't know what six to eight foot seas are, but I'm there all the time and I know.
 And it's really hard to contain and really hard to work.
 You know, and the weather is really hampering them pretty bad right now.